DSPN/DataStaxDay/labs/Lab 7 - Graph.md

 If you're interested in learning more about the benefits of DSE Graph, you can visit this [link](https://docs.datastax.com/en/latest-dse/datastax_enterprise/graph/dseGraphAbout.html).

-In this lab, we are going to get you some hands on experience with with DSE Graph.
+In this lab, we are going to get you some hands on experience with DSE Graph.
 It includes schemas, data, and mapper script for the DataStax Graph Loader.

 #### Prerequisites: